61016: 'See It. Say It. Sorted.' introduction

-Within the first year of its release, the service received over 4,000 messages; by 2016, the service had expanded, introducing the "See it.
+By 2016, the service had expanded, introducing the "See it.
 Say it.
 Sorted." campaign.
-It has encouraged passengers to report suspicious behaviour via text message.
+It urged passengers to report suspicious behaviour via text message.
 As part of the new campaign, train companies started playing the campaign slogan in trains and at stations:

-"If you see something that doesn't look right, speak to staff or text British Transport Police on 61016.
+"If you see something that doesn't look right, speak to staff or text the British Transport Police on 61016.
 We'll sort it.
 See it.
 Say it.
 Sorted."

+The 61016 number continues to be highlighted across trains, stations, and announcements to help improve public safety.

+'See it.
+Say it.
+Sorted.' refresh

+In 2025, the 'See it.
+Say it.
+Sorted.' campaign was updated.
+The refresh featured new posters and announcements, with the announcements having been rewritten and the wording made sharper.
+A Network Rail spokesperson said the refresh "will ultimately keep our railway running reliably by encouraging passengers to be our eyes and ears", as well as mentioning how this new change would be rolled in gradually across Great Britain.

+Efficacy and reception

+Statistics

+In its first year of operation the service received over 4,000 messages.
+In 2015, BTP aimed for 61016 to reduce crime by 20%, reduce crime-related disruption by 20%, and increase staff and passenger confidence by 10% (also known as 20:20:10), while additionally adding "value for money".
+In 2017, the 20:20:10 strategy was retired to avoid encouraging undesirable behaviours and taking police away from where they are needed most to pursue binary numerical targets.
+In addition, while "value for money" is no longer an objective for the British Transport Police Authority, its BTP Strategy 2026–2029 does identify driving productivity through innovation as a strategic objective.

-The campaign was designed to make reporting non-violent crimes more accessible and common, with the 61016 number being highlighted across stations and announcements to improve public safety.
-In 2022, BTP received 472 reports of sexual harassment, 540 incidents categorised as sexual offences, 573 hate crimes, and 434 reports of theft.
+In 2022, BTP received 472 reports of sexual harassment, 540 incidents categorised as sexual offences, 573 hate crimes, and 434 reports of theft via the text service.
 In March 2023, BTP announced that more than 668,000 texts had been sent to the service in its first ten years.
-In 2023, there were 320 reports of sexual offences and harassment in London by females under the age of 19 – an increase of 33% over the previous year.
+In 2023, there were 320 reports of sexual offences and harassment in London by females under the age of 19, an increase of 33% over the previous year.
+By 2023, a text was sent to 61016 and received by BTP's contact centre every two minutes during daytime.
+By 2025, reports to the 61016 service had increased to 255,000 per year.

-In 2024, BTP collaborated with the four major UK mobile networks to make the 61016 service free of charge.
-This has eliminated barriers to reporting and ensure that all individuals are able to contact BTP without facing mobile charges.
-By 2025, reports to the 61016 service had increased to 255,088 a year.